xpack/hello-world-template-xpack/README.md

 %
 ```

+### Toolchain

+By default, the generated projects use the **xPack GNU Compiler Collection**,
+which is a cross-platform GCC.

+It is also possible to use the compiler available in the system.

 ### Windows specifics

 On Windows the projects generated by the template were tested with:

+- the **xPack GNU Compiler Collection** 8.5.0-1.1
-- the Microsoft C/C++ compiler, installed from the
+- the **Microsoft C/C++ compiler**, installed from the
 [Build Tools for Visual Studio 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019),
 - GCC, installed with [Chocolatey](https://chocolatey.org), on GitHub Actions